UniStuttgart-VISUS/megamol/docs/manual.md

 provides the data trough it’s CalleeSlot.
 The data is accessed through a MultiParticleDataCall.
 The call, however, does not copy the data, but provides access to the data in terms of memory pointers, and meta data.
-This avoidance of copy operations is most important and one of the core design ideas of MegaMol TM .
+This avoidance of copy operations is most important and one of the core design ideas of MegaMol&trade; .
 The third type of slots are parameter slots.
 These are access points to exposed parameters controlling the functionality.
 Such parameters are automatically included in the front end’s GUI.
 Examples of such parameters are the setup of the virtual camera and light source in modules of type View3D or the data set file name in data source modules.
 To store values for these parameters, you can use the project file—see section 3.2—or parameter files—see section 3.3.
-The module graph is configured for MegaMol TM using a project file.
+The module graph is configured for MegaMol&trade; using a project file.
 These files define modules and interconnecting calls for different instance specifications.
 There are two type of instances: views (see section 3.1.2) and jobs (see section 4.1).
 The starting command line of the console front end load project files (using -p) and requests instantiation of views and jobs (using -i).

 #### Views

-Views are one of the two instance types MegaMol TM can run.
-They are specified by the corre- sponding tag in a MegaMol TM project file (see section 3.2).
+Views are one of the two instance types MegaMol&trade; can run.
+They are specified by the corre- sponding tag in a MegaMol&trade; project file (see section 3.2).
 When a view is instantiated, a correspondingly names namespace will be created and all modules instantiated as part of the view will be create inside this namespace.
 For example, the project file seen in appendix A.2 defines the module data as part of the view dataview.
 If this